We’re reviewing the method used to set heavy vehicle charges. This is also known as the ‘pay as you go’ model, or PAYGO.

-Your input will help us shape the advice we share with transport ministers later this year.
+Public input will shape the advice we’ll share with transport ministers later this year.

 Anyone who owns a heavy vehicle that uses Australian roads pays a vehicle registration fee.
 Heavy vehicle operators also pay a road user charge on diesel fuel.